Pioneers make new plan as city approves new lease for Oregon Trail Park Stadium

 Heath confirmed that the late rent has since been paid off.
 When asked why the lease wasn’t terminated at the time of the late rent payments, Heath said, “I wasn’t … in this position at that time, so I can’t answer for what happened back then.”

 According to city council meeting documents, a public bid opening was held at Gering City Hall on Friday, April 22.
-Heath said that the opening was open to the public; however, there is no evidence that the opening was advertised to the public at all.
+Heath said that the opening was open to the public; however, there is no evidence that the date and time of the opening was advertised to the public at all.

-Heath told the Star-Herald that while the proposal paperwork has instructions about when the bid opening will take place in order for those submitting proposals to know about, he has never considered the language in the RFP advertisement to say such, as it’s usually only “the contractors or the people submitting the proposal” who are interested.
+Heath told the Gering Courier that while the proposal paperwork has instructions about when the bid opening will take place in order for those submitting proposals to know about it, he has never considered the language in the RFP advertisement to say such, as it’s usually only “the contractors or the people submitting the proposal” who are interested.

 “The public usually never cares about (bid openings and RFP openings),” he said.